Khulow/Irvin-Senwedi/README.md

-# Hi there, I'm Irvin Senwedi! 👋
+# Hi there, My name is Irvin Senwedi! 👋

 Welcome to my GitHub profile!
 Here's a bit about me.